Childhood Ependymoma Treatment (PDQ®)–Patient Version

 - Stereotactic radiosurgery: Stereotactic radiosurgery is a type of external radiation therapy.
 A rigid head frame is attached to the skull to keep the head still during the radiation treatment.
 A machine aims a single large dose of radiation directly at the tumor.
 This procedure does not involve surgery.
 It is also called stereotaxic radiosurgery, radiosurgery, and radiation surgery.

-Children younger than 3 years who receive radiation therapy to the brain have a higher risk of problems with growth and development than older children.
-3-D conformal radiation therapy and proton-beam therapy are being studied in children younger than 3 years to see if the effects of radiation on growth and development are lessened.
+Younger children who receive radiation therapy to the brain have a higher risk of problems with growth and development than older children.
+3-D conformal radiation therapy and proton-beam therapy are being studied in young children to see if the effects of radiation on growth and development are lessened.

 New types of treatment are being tested in clinical trials.